josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🕸️🧿_The_Observed_Information_Space/🧵🪡_scouting_power_1066.md

 - I will split the reading into two parts, as I feel the ambiguity is half the point, but there are two ways to read this, and both are worth baring in mind for a man who, understandably - we are fantastic, looked at the British Isles and thought, “quite pretty… wouldn’t mind a bit of that”.
 We also feel The Shire is a quality place, hence our general response to anything which seems a bit too much like it came from the elves.

+- But Mr Thiel is A Very Serious Man™️, so we will be dispensing some Very Serious Feedback™️.

 -